vipul2802/o365hq.com/content/faq/How to upgrade and activate an existing installation of Windows 10 Pro to Windows 10 Enterprise E3-E5 purchased as a subscription in CSP channel.md

 ![](https://o365hq.com/images/168.png)

-After the reboot, select "Other User" and enter your account in Office 365.
+After the reboot, select "Other User" and enter your account in Microsoft 365.

 ![](https://o365hq.com/images/170.png)